Theory

 The aisles were visible through panes on the second-floor.
 Next came a coffee hut, with a long line from its window.
 A nautical cafe packed with fast-breakers.
 Thrift above a stairway.
 Crisp grass waved in the breeze, as did floral flags hung from each lamppost.
 Whitecaps washed the neat rock bank.
 Pavement swept clean.
 For a moment, her shadow.

 At the terminal T a Victorian advertised espresso.
 Profiles sipped drinks in the upper windows.
 A picture in a brochure.
+He saw what lay in wait.

 “Doesn’t look as crowded here.”